nnduc1994/cat-land/README.md

 ### TODO - MISSING:
 * Unit / Snapshot for frontend
 * Better way to connect to monogoDB atlast in AWS Lambda.
 For example: `set callbackWaitsForEmptyEventLoop = false on the context`, this will let's lambda to reuse existed connection rather than making new connection everytime
+* CI/CD pipeline or script to deploy frontend easier.
+Auto the process of create S3, configure S3 and upload frontend to S3

 The project used mono repo style (frontend, lib and services) and using `yarn workspace` to handle dependencies easily.
 To install all requires dependencies for lib, frontend and all services, run `yarn install` in the root of the project